pr01og/upwork_test_answers/chapter1.md

 • <yourLibrary color="red"/>
 • <yourLibrary.whatColorlslt color="red"/>

-21.Why would the following code snippet not compile successfully? if (mangoList instanceof List<Mango>) { System.out.println(«true»); }
+21. Why would the following code snippet not compile successfully? if (mangoList instanceof List<Mango>) { System.out.println(«true»); }
 Answers:
 • It is unknown whether mangoList is a List type.